gustavozeferino-zz/NetworkApp/README.md

   * Upload your own dataset

 * Centrality tab
-    * Add second tab with centrality table
+    * Add second tab with centrality table and plot

 Features that will be implemented:

 * Network visualization
   * Enter group specification that will be visualized
   * Add a legend
   * Change node labels